 This community phase represents commonly planted forage species on pasturelands and haylands.
 The suite of plants established on any given site may vary considerably depending upon purpose, management goals, usage, and soils.
 Most systems include a mixture of grasses and legumes that provide forage throughout the growing season.
+However, wetness is a limitation of this site, which may affect the type of forage established and management activities during wet seasons and after heavy rain events (Capability Class 2w).
 Cool season forage may include tall fescue, orchardgrass, white clover, and red clover, and warm season forage often consists of bermudagrass, bahiagrass, and annual lespedeza.
-Several additional plants and/or species combinations may be desired depending on the objectives and management approaches and especially, local soils.
-The soils of this site generally have few limitations that restrict their use (Capability Class I).
+Several additional plants and/or species combinations may be desired depending on the objectives and management approaches.
+As a precaution, the location of this site and the seasonal wetness of the soil creates exceptional conditions (habitat) for a number of native sedges, rushes, and grasses, which will seed quickly and form thick cover (thatch) in wetter spots of pastures and hayfields.
 If active management (and grazing) of the pastureland is stopped, this phase will transition to "old field" conditions, which is the transitional period between a predominantly open, herbaceous field and the brushy stage of a newly initiated stand of trees.

-State 5 Crop Production
+State 5 Agriculture Production